whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 17 - Build Spiritual Strength with Others

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Serve the Earth Together</div>
-</b><div class="rev-act-body">People have unity when they all deeply care about the same things.
-This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
+</b><div class="rev-act-body">People can have unity when they all deeply care about the same things.
+This is part of the magic of the Haudenosaunee's Thanksgiving Address (Chapter 11) -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>